Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 ```

-**include?** takes an object as a parameter and returns a boolean value if any item in the array is equal to that object.
+**include?** - Takes an object as a parameter and returns a Boolean value if any item in the array is equal to that object.

 ```ruby
 nums = (1..10)